Bedroom count

 Share of Milton rentals at each price point

-Average rent prices in Milton have remained the same over the last month and have remained the same since last year.
+Average rent prices in Milton have increased by 2% over the last month and have decreased by 10% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.